-Each purchaser or transferee of a Note (other than the Class 2B-2 Notes or RCR Notes for which Class 2B-2 Notes may be exchanged) that is a Plan or a person or entity acting on behalf of, using the assets of or deemed to use the assets of, any Plan will represent or be deemed to have represented that the purchase, ownership and disposition of a Note or any beneficial interest therein will not constitute or result in a non-exempt Prohibited Transaction or, in the case of a governmental plan, church plan or foreign plan, a violation of a Similar Law, and neither the Issuer nor any of its affiliates is a fiduciary (as defined under ERISA) with respect to such purchaser's or transferee's holding or disposition of a Note or in connection with any of its rights in connection therewith.
-Each purchaser or transferee of a Class 2B-2 Note (or an RCR Note for which Class 2B-2 Notes may be exchanged) will represent or be deemed to have represented that it is not a Plan or using the assets of a Plan.
+Each purchaser or transferee of a Note (other than the Class 2B-1 and Class 2B-2 Notes or Exchangeable Notes or RCR Notes, as applicable, for which Class 2B-1 or Class 2B-2 Notes may be exchanged) that is a Plan or a person or entity acting on behalf of, using the assets of or deemed to use the assets of, any Plan will represent or be deemed to have represented that the purchase, ownership and disposition of a Note or any beneficial interest therein will not constitute or result in a non-exempt Prohibited Transaction or, in the case of a governmental plan, church plan or foreign plan, a violation of a Similar Law, and neither the Issuer nor any of its affiliates is a fiduciary (as defined under ERISA) with respect to such purchaser's or transferee's holding or disposition of a Note or in connection with any of its rights in connection therewith.
+Each purchaser or transferee of a Class 2B-1 Note or Class 2B-2 Note (or an Exchangeable Note or RCR Note, as applicable, for which Class 2B-1 or Class 2B-2 Notes may be exchanged) will represent or be deemed to have represented that it is not a Plan or using the assets of a Plan.